A massive revival of love and adoration for Jesus in the Most Holy the Eucharist is advancing!

 Rev. Jorge Torres appointed to serve in Secretariat of Evangelization and Catechesis for the U.S. Conference of Catholic Bishops

 Fr.
 Torres joins the Conference as the Secretariat begins the promotion of the national Eucharistic Revival to renew the Church by enkindling a living relationship with the Lord Jesus Christ in the Holy Eucharist.
 The Committee on Evangelization and Catechesis will be leading this multi-committee initiative as part of the Conference’s 2021-24 strategic plan, Created Anew by the Body and Blood of Christ: Source of Our Healing and Hope.

 - Eucharistic Revival – we want to start a fire!

 - We want you – Eucharistic missionaries in every parish!

 - Meet the Eucharistic Preachers

-Disclaimer: promotion of this revival does not imply that our apostolate has reviewed or endorses all content of documents, courses, sources cited, sermons, images (i.e. Communion in the hand) etc.
+Disclaimer: Promotion of national and international Eucharistic revival does not imply that our apostolate has reviewed and endorses all of the content of every source, video, document, course, sermon, image, local initiatives etc.